 The $\tr$ group consists of directly treated pairs, while the $\cc$ group serves as a clean, homogeneous control in which both the buyer and seller are unexposed to treatment.
 The $\ib$ and $\is$ groups are control pairs ($W_{ij} = \text{C}$) whose buyer (resp.\ seller) is assigned treatment and therefore interacts with treated units on the other side of the marketplace; these three control groups ($\cc$, $\ib$, $\is$) are comparable prior to treatment, yet can differ post-treatment due to spillovers.
 Their comparison is what enables SMRDs to detect and measure interference.
 Similar forms of interference were previously considered in \cite{manski2013identification} (cf.\ ``anonymous interactions'') and in \cite{hudgens2008toward} (cf.\ ``stratified interference'').

-For a detailed example of a two-sided marketplace in which local interference is at play, refer to \cite[Example 2.5]{masoero2024multiple} In a nutshell, in that example the authors present a two-sided platform model where content creators and advertisers interact.
+For a detailed example of a two-sided marketplace in which local interference is at play, we refer to \cite[Example 2.5]{masoero2024multiple}.
+In that example, the authors present a two-sided platform model where content creators and advertisers interact.
 Each creator-advertiser pair generates revenue based on their respective quality scores and a compatibility factor.
 The platform compensates both parties through revenue-sharing contracts, while creators and advertisers incur costs to maintain quality.
-The model includes a binary intervention in the form of additional incentives that affects revenue generation.
-The key insight is that agents' strategic responses to these incentives create local interference: the outcome of any creator-advertiser interaction depends not only on their direct treatment status but also on the average treatment status of all their other interactions.
-This leads to equilibrium outcomes (both revenue and profit) that exhibit local interference structure, making it a natural setting to study spillover effects in two-sided marketplaces.
+The model includes a binary intervention in the form of additional incentives that affect revenue generation.
+The key idea is that agents' strategic responses to these incentives create local interference: the outcome of any creator-advertiser interaction depends not only on their direct treatment status, but also on the average treatment status of all their other interactions.
+This leads to equilibrium outcomes (both revenue and profit) that exhibit local interference structure.
+Generalizing beyond this example, local interference provides a natural model for potential outcomes in two-sided marketplaces with spillover effects.